AfzalSiddiqui/AfzalSiddiqui/README.md

 Hi, I'm Afzal 👋

-iOS Engineer focused on fintech, Islamic finance, and AI-native mobile experiences.
+Lead Mobile Engineer focused on fintech, Islamic finance, and AI-native mobile experiences.
 Based in Dubai, UAE.
 I work across the full product lifecycle — from early wireframes with designers to App Store release and iteration based on real user feedback.
 I value fast execution, clean architecture, and building products that feel intuitive and responsive.

 What I'm working on